 Ibec will collect data from members in a number of ways namely:

 (b) As part of using certain services, members may give Ibec personal data relating to its directors and/or personnel.
 Such data may include commercially sensitive or confidential information.
 For the most part, Ibec will be a data processor of personal data supplied by member companies in order to receive Ibec services.
 However, the determination of “controller” or “processor” in any particular case is a matter of fact.
 Where Ibec advises and represents members and processes personal employment data supplied to it by a member company to do that, then Ibec may then become a data controller of that data.
 This is because the personal data which is then dealt with by Ibec is processed in order to provide employment legal advice to the member employer.
 In such circumstances, Ibec, and not the member employer, determines the purposes and means of the processing because Ibec uses its expertise to advise and represent.
-Where this occurs the GDPR terms of the Ibec Supplier Contract will apply – see here.
+Where this occurs Ibec as data controller will implement appropriate technical and organisational measures to;

 16. CANCELLATION OF MEMBERSHIP

 Either party (i.e. the member or Ibec) may terminate these terms and conditions upon notice in writing if:

 a) the other is in breach of any material obligation contained in these terms and conditions, which is not remedied (if the same is capable of being remedied) within 30 days of written notice from the other party so to do; or